Smart and Illicit: Who Becomes an Entrepreneur and Do They Earn More?

 We disaggregate the self-employed into incorporated and unincorporated to distinguish between "entrepreneurs" and other business owners.
-The incorporated self-employed have a distinct combination of cognitive, noncognitive, and family traits.
-Besides coming from higher-income families with better-educated mothers, the incorporated—as teenagers—scored higher on learning aptitude tests, had greater self-esteem, and engaged in more aggressive, illicit, risk-taking activities.
-The combination of “smarts” and “aggressive/illicit/risk-taking” tendencies as a youth accounts for both entry into entrepreneurship and the comparative earnings of entrepreneurs.
-In contrast to a large literature, we also find that entrepreneurs earn much more per hour than their salaried counterparts.
+We show that the incorporated self-employed and their businesses engage in activities that demand comparatively strong nonroutine cognitive abilities, while the unincorporated and their firms perform tasks demanding relatively strong manual skills.
+The incorporated selfemployed have distinct cognitive and noncognitive traits.
+Besides tending to be white, male, and come from higher-income families, the incorporated—as teenagers—typically scored higher on learning aptitude tests, had greater self-esteem, and engaged in more disruptive, illicit activities.
+The combination of "smart" and "illicit" tendencies as youths accounts for both entry into entrepreneurship and the comparative earnings of entrepreneurs.
+In contrast to past research, we find that entrepreneurs earn more per hour and work more hours than their salaried and unincorporated counterparts.